ascv/HyperLogLog/README.md

 This section is intended to provide a description of the HyperLogLog algorithm and some intuition as to why it works.

-Suppose we have some multi-set (a set that contains duplicate elements) whose cardinality we wish to know and that the memory occupied by this set is on the order of TB or PB of size.
-Using a naive approach, we choose a hash function that randomly and independently distributes the bits and hash each element of the multi-set.
+Suppose we have some multi-set (a set containing duplicate elements) occupying several TB or PB of disk space and we wish to know the cardinality of this set.
-Duplicate elements are hashed to the same value so the cardinality is then the number of unique hashes.
-If each hash is 8 bytes = 64 bits and the cardinality is 100 billion then the space requirement is 8 bytes * 10^11 = 800 GB.
+Using a naive approach, we choose a hash function that randomly and independently distributes the bits and then hash each element of the multi-set.
+Duplicate elements hash to the same value so the cardinality can then be estimated by counting the number of hashes.
+If the cardinality is 100 billion and each hash occupies 64 bits then the space required to store the hashes is 64 bits * 10^11 = 800 GB.
 This space requirement is prohibitively large for many practical applications.

 A more sophisticated strategy might utilize <i>linear counting</i>.
 Similar to the  naive approach, linear counting hashes each element in the multi-set.
 However instead of storing the entire hash, each hash instead determines the index of a bit in an array of zero bits.
-After calculating this index, the corresponding bit in the array of zero bits is flipped and the hash is discarded.
-The cardinality can then be recovered by counting the number of non-zero bits in the array.
+This bit is set to 1 and the hash discarded.
+The cardinality can then be estimated by counting the number of non-zero bits in the array.

-The space requirement is the size of the bit array.
-Using the previous example, an array with 100 billion elements requires 10^11 bits = 12.5 GB.
-While this is a much more reasonable space requirement, it is still unsuitable for extraordinarily large cardinalities e.g. if the cardinality is 1 trillion bits = 125 GB.
+The space requirement is size of the bit array.
+Using the previous example, an array with 100 billion elements requires 10^11 bits = 12.5 GB to accurately estimate the cardinality.
+While this is a more reasonable space requirement, it is still unsuitable for  extraordinarily large cardinalities e.g. if the cardinality is 1 trillion then the space required to store the bits is 1 trillion bits = 125 GB.

-HLL relies on making observations in the underlying bit-patterns of the hashed elements As an explanatory example, we will consider an 8-bit case.
+HLL relies on making observations in the underlying bit-patterns of the hashed elements.
+As an explanatory example consider an 8-bit case.
-Suppose h(x) is a hash function that randomly distributes the bits of x with equal probability.
+Suppose h(x) is a hash function that randomly distributes the bits of x independelty and with equal probability.
 Then a hashed element might have the following distribution of bits:

 |  0  | 0  | 0  | 0  | 1  | 1  | 0  | 1  |
 | --- |:--:|:--:|:--:|:--:|:--:|:--:| --:|